 The COVID-19 pandemic has focused attention on the role of the immune system, with “experts” and articles urging people to buy supplements or eat particular foods to “turbocharge” their immune systems.

 The truth is more subtle.
-As highlighted recently by the World Health Organization, a healthy lifestyle makes all bodily functions work better, including immunity.
+As highlighted by the World Health Organization, a healthy lifestyle makes all bodily functions work better, including immunity.
 Having a healthy diet, including lots of fruits and vegetables, is a key component of a healthy lifestyle and plays a vital role in supporting a well-functioning and effective immune system to help protect against infection and other diseases.

 How does the immune system work?